-THEA 3423 Acting III (Subject named in title listing) ■
+THEA 3423 Acting III ■

-3 hours- Students will learn analysis and performance techniques through he production of a stylized play.
+3 hours- Students will learn analysis and performance techniques through the production of a stylized play.
 This class will only be offered in a semester that also contains the production of a play in a particular period style (Shakespeare, Greek tragedy, Comedy of Manners, etc.) Students in this class will gain an in-depth knowledge of particular styles of acting throughout theatre history.
 No prerequisite required.